Convergence of Anisotropic Consensus-Based Optimization in Mean-Field Law: Introduction

 where $\Id\in\bbR^{d\times d}$ is the identity matrix and $\diag:\bbR^d\rightarrow\bbR^{d\times d}$ the operator mapping a vector onto a diagonal matrix with the vector as its diagonal.
-The term's scaling encourages in particular agents far from $\conspoint{\empmeasure{t}}$ to explore larger regions.
+The term's scaling encourages in particular particles far from $\conspoint{\empmeasure{t}}$ to explore larger regions.
 The coordinate-dependent scaling of anisotropic diffusion has proven to be particularly beneficial for high-dimensional optimization problems by yielding dimension-independent convergence rates (see Figure~\ref{fig:Vindifferentd}) and therefore improving both computational complexity and success probability of the algorithm~\cite{carrillo2019consensus,fornasier2021anisotropic}.

 A theoretical convergence analysis of the CBO dynamics is possible either on the microscopic level~\eqref{eq:dyn_micro} or by analyzing the macroscopic behavior of the particle density through a mean-field limit.
-In the large particle limit an agent is not influenced by individual particles but only by the average behavior of all particles.
-As shown in~\cite{huang2021MFLCBO}, the empirical random agent measure $\empmeasurenoarg$ converges in law to the deterministic agent density~$\rho\in\CC([0,T],\CP(\bbR^d))$, which weakly (see Definition~\ref{def:fokker_planck_anisotropic_weak_sense}) satisfies the non-linear Fokker-Planck equation
+In the large particle limit a particle is not influenced by individual particles but only by the average behavior of all particles.
+As shown in~\cite{huang2021MFLCBO}, the empirical random particle measure $\empmeasurenoarg$ converges in law to the deterministic particle density~$\rho\in\CC([0,T],\CP(\bbR^d))$, which weakly (see Definition~\ref{def:fokker_planck_anisotropic_weak_sense}) satisfies the non-linear Fokker-Planck equation

-A quantitative analysis of the convergence rate remains, on non-compact domains, an open problem, see, e.g., \cite[Remark~2]{ourpaper}.
+A quantitative analysis of the convergence rate remains, on non-compact domains, an open problem, see, e.g., \cite[Remark~2]{fornasier2021consensus}.
 Analyzing a mean-field limit such as~\eqref{eq:fokker_planck_anisotropic} allows for establishing strong qualitative theoretical guarantees about CBO methods, paving the way to understand the internal mechanisms at play.